maratonusp/contestwatcher/README.md

 # ContestWatcherBot
 ContestWatcherBot is a Telegram bot that keeps track of all the major online programming contests.
 It sends you notifications one day and one hour before each event.
 Try it your self at https://t.me/contestwatcherbot

+## Contributions
+Unfortunately, we have stalled the development for this bot and are not merging pull requests.
+You are welcome to fork this project and apply any features you wish.

 ## Judges
 Currently we support the following websites:
 - [AtCoder](https://atcoder.jp/)